Anti-Dumping (ADD) and Countervailing (CD) Duty

-Anti-dumping and Countervailing Duties are extra import duties imposed on goods in addition to the normal duties that apply to goods.
-These duties apply across the European Union (EU) to goods that are sold in the EU at prices substantially lower than their normal value.
+Anti-Dumping and Countervailing Duties are extra import duties imposed on goods in addition to the normal duties that apply.
+These duties apply to imported goods that are sold in the European Union (EU) at prices substantially lower than their normal value.

-The purpose of Anti-dumping Duty is to protect EU industry from the possible damage that is caused by the dumping of low priced goods on the EU market.
+Anti-Dumping Duties are introduced to protect EU industry from the possible damage caused by the dumping of low-priced goods on the EU market.

 Countervailing Duty applies to goods that have benefited from government subsidies in their country of origin.
 This results in substantially lower than normal prices.

 These charges are generally introduced following a complaint by an EU trader against the dumping of goods or the introduction of subsidies.
 The EU Commission examine such complaints.

 How long will Anti-Dumping and Countervailing Duties apply?